Icosathlon: Competitions

 The IAUM sponsors an icosathlon and tetradecathlon every year at the IAUM World Championships.
 The 2012 World Championships were held in Turnhout, Belgium.
 In addition, a variety of other icosathlon events are held, most notably the annual Dutch Double Decathlon, held in Delft, Netherlands.
 The 2015 event was held 19–20 September.
-The last European Championships were held on 6 and 7 September 2014 in Lodi, Lombardy, Italy (near Milan).
-The upcoming European Championships was held from 27–28 August 2016 in Cambridge, England.
+The 5th European Championships were held on 6 and 7 September 2014 in Lodi, Lombardy, Italy (near Milan).
+The last European Championships was held the 27–28 August 2016 in Cambridge, England.
 The 2017 event was held in Turnhout, Belgium and 2018 in Delft, Netherlands.
-The 2019 championship was held in Helsinki, Finland and the 2021 event was held in Épinal, France.
+The 2021 World championship (29th) was held for the first time in France in Épinal.
+The last World championship (30th) was held again in Turnhout, Belgium, the 8–9 July 2023.